 In the 21st century, we understand sickness and disease are caused by birth defects, injury, radiation mutation, chemical damage, bacterial infection, viruses, and natural aging.
 Our bodies are fearfully and wonderfully made (Psalm 139:14).
 When something goes wrong, everything is affected.
 When one member suffers, all suffer together (1 Corinthians 12:26).
 When any part of you is sick, everything suffers.
 When your heart is sick, everything suffers.
 When your brain is sick, everything suffers.
 So first, when you feel something has changed or your friends tell you something has changed, seek a good thorough medical checkup to rule out physical causes.

 I do not believe in so-called faith healing because it is not supported by Biblical doctrine.
-I do not recommend modern psychotherapy and other therapeutic communication techniques because they ignore God’s laws.
-I do not recommend home remedies or psuedo-science: like apple vinegar, alkaline water, massage therapy, chiropracty, or homeopathy because I believe they waste money and give false hope.
-But, I do believe in the power of placebos, so if it makes you feel better, more power to you.
+Nor do I recommend modern psychotherapy and other therapeutic communication techniques because they ignore God’s laws.
+I do not recommend home remedies or pseudo-science: like apple vinegar, alkaline water, massage therapy, chiropracty, or homeopathy because I believe they waste money and give false hope.
+But I do believe in the power of placebos, so if it makes you feel better, more power to you.
 Even a common cold can cause you to feel like you have lost the joy of your salvation, but when you realize what it is, you can be an overcomer.

 51:7-15 Purge me with hyssop, with the blood of Christ applied to my soul by a lively faith, as the water of purification was sprinkled with a bunch of hyssop.
 The blood of Christ is called the blood of sprinkling, Heb 12:24.
 If this blood of Christ, which cleanses from all sin, cleanse us from our sin, then we shall be clean indeed, Heb 10:2.
 He asks not to be comforted, till he is first cleansed; if sin, the bitter root of sorrow, be taken away, he can pray in faith, Let me have a well-grounded peace, of thy creating, so that the bones broken by convictions may rejoice, may be comforted.
 Hide thy face from my sins; blot out all mine iniquities out of thy book; blot them out, as a cloud is blotted out and dispelled by the beams of the sun.
 And the believer desires renewal to holiness as much as the joy of salvation.
 David now saw, more than ever, what an unclean heart he had, and sadly laments it; but he sees it is not in his own power to amend it, and therefore begs God would create in him a clean heart.
 When the sinner feels this change is necessary, and reads the promise of God to that purpose, he begins to ask it.
 He knew he had by his sin grieved the Holy Spirit, and provoked him to withdraw.
 This he dreads more than anything.
 He prays that Divine comforts may be restored to him.
 When we give ourselves cause to doubt our interest in salvation, how can we expect the joy of it?
 This had made him weak; he prays, I am ready to fall, either into sin or into despair, therefore uphold me with thy Spirit.
 Thy Spirit is a free Spirit, a free Agent himself, working freely.
 And the more cheerful we are in our duty, the more constant we shall be to it.
 What is this but the liberty wherewith Christ makes his people free, which is contrasted with the yoke of bondage?
 Ga 5:1.
 It is the Spirit of adoption spoken to the heart.
 Those to whom God is the God of salvation, he will deliver from guilt; for the salvation he is the God of, is salvation from sin.
 We may therefore plead with him, Lord, thou art the God of my salvation, therefore deliver me from the dominion of sin.
 And when the lips are opened, what should they speak but the praises of God for his forgiving mercy? –Matthew Henry Commentary